ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.telegram/README.md

 To send photo, just send a path to file instead of text or URL: `sendTo('telegram', 'absolute/path/file.png')` or `sendTo('telegram', 'https://telegram.org/img/t_logo.png')`.

-Example how to send screenshot from webcam to telegram:
+Example how to send screenshot from web-cam to telegram:

 ```
 var request = require('request');